ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 In general, any protocol or path used for a connection must conform to all three sources of constraints.
 Any violation of any of the layers should cause a protocol or path to be considered ineligble for use.
 For an example of application preferences leading to constraints, an application may prohibit the use of metered network interfaces for a given Connection to avoid user cost.
 Similarly, the system policy at a given time may prohibit the use of such a metered network interface from the application's process.
 Lastly, the implementation itself may default to disallowing certain network interfaces unless explicitly requested by the application and allowed by the system.

 It is expected that the database of system policies and the method of looking up these policies will vary across various platforms.
-An implementation SHOULD attempt to look up the relevant policies for the system in a dynamic way to make sure it is reflecting an accurate version of the system policy, since the system's policy regarding the application's traffic may change over time due to user or administrative changes.
+An implementation should attempt to look up the relevant policies for the system in a dynamic way to make sure it is reflecting an accurate version of the system policy, since the system's policy regarding the application's traffic may change over time due to user or administrative changes.

 # Implementing Connection Establishment {#conn-establish}